MaxMaeder/DriveBackupV2/README.md

 Recommended permission holders: server owner

 ### `drivebackup.backup`
-Allows user to manulally initiate a backup
+Allows user to manually initiate a backup.

-Recommended permission holders: server owner, admins
+Recommended permission holders: server owner, admins.

 ## How is this better than the original plugin?
 - Fixed issue preventing users from authenticating with Google Drive, making it impossible to upload to it